Pavs1605/NotesManagement/Questionnaire.md

 3.What would you do better if you have more time?
 * Swagger API integration similar to - https://pavs1605.github.io/LibraryManagementAPI
-* Add more unit tests, logging, comments, more exception handling in the code
+* Add more unit tests, logging, comments, exception handling in the code
+* Add user friendly id's of documents in collection for easy accessing
-* Can have checksum code for texts object for regeneration of words count everytime there is an update on text
+* Can have checksum code for texts object for regeneration of words count, everytime there is an update on text.
+We can compare this checksum, if there is a change in checksum, regenerate the words count, else ignore.
 * Currently, each note has a single text, this can be extended to have multiple texts for a single note
 * Pagination and sorting for search API's